Code-Parrot-ai/10x-frontend-developer/intermediate/vite 2.md

 };
 ```

-This customization ensures your project runs optimally by precisely controlling dependency handling.
+This configuration allows you to optimize your project's performance by managing dependencies more effectively.

-### Leveraging Vite for Library Development
+### Developing Libraries with Vite

-Vite excels in library development, thanks to its fast Hot Module Replacement (HMR) and simple setup.
+Vite is also highly efficient for library development, offering quick Hot Module Replacement (HMR) and an easy setup process.

-#### Steps to Create a Library with Vite:
+#### Steps for Library Creation with Vite:

-1. Initialize a new project with a library template.
+1. Start a new project using a library-focused template.
-2. In `vite.config.js`, configure the build options for desired output formats:
+2. Set up your `vite.config.js` to define build options and output formats:
    ```javascript
    export default {
      build: {